GermanPearls/time-tracker/readme.txt

 = 3.0.13 (alpha) =
 New Feature: Add button on client table to view all tasks for the client
+Improvement: Adjust display of client on front end to allow user to change client for a task via dropdown
+Improvement: Adjust display of project on front end to allow user to change project for a task via dropdown
 Improvement: Adjust time display to view Invoice details more compact
 Improvement: Moved sidebar menu to top menu
 Improvement: Clean up Time Tracker menu (sidebar and top menu)